 Roswell Rotary supports local charities with volunteers, collection drives and donations.

 NFCC Backpack Collection & Warm Coat Drive - We delivered 54 backpacks and $625 for school supplies for children supported through NFCC.
-This organization provides food, clothing and other services to individuals living below the poverty level in the Roswell.
-We donated 85 coats, 5 pairs of gloves, 24 pairs of socks and $495 in cash donations to the coat drive. .
+This organization provides food and clothing to individuals living below the poverty level in the Roswell.
+We donated 85 coats, 5 pairs of gloves, 24 pairs of socks and $495 in cash donations to the coat drive.

 Serving those who keep us save, Roswell Rotary hosted a Drive Thru Cookout for local law enforcement, fire and rescue and 911 officers.
 The event was held at Fire Station Number 4 with over 200 burgers and dogs served.
 Food was donated by Slopes BBQ, King of Pops Popsicles, Lucky's Burgers, and Rhodes Bakery.
 Sign a Rama contributed the beautiful banner saluting and honoring the officers.
 200 shirts were distributed with the Rotary logo which read "We've got your back".
 We received extensive press coverage in The Neighbor Newspaper, including multiple photos.